johnsoncodehk/rule-tile-extras/README.md

 ##### Tiles

-- **Edge Tile**: The Edge Tile is used to define the map boundary.
-It is only visible in the editor and will be hidden automatically in play mode.
+- **Editor Only Tile**: Editor Only Tile is only visible in the editor and will be hidden automatically in play mode.
+It can used to define the map edge.
 - **Door Tile**: Door Tile can control the open or closed state of the tile, using GridInformation to store the state.

 ##### Rule Tiles